-Welcome to our new food blog, twolazygourmets.com.
-First let us introduce ourselves.
+Welcome to our new food blog, Two Lazy Gourmets.
+First, let us introduce ourselves.
 We are Robin Donovan and Juliana Gallin, two very lazy gourmets and coauthors of The Lazy Gourmet: Magnificent Meals Made Easy (look for it in bookstores in May 2011 or pre-order online now).

 The two of us met years ago as college students moving into a big drafty Victorian in Santa Cruz, California—and we instantly bonded over food.
 Of course, we were barely out of our teens, and on student budgets, so the food was anything but fancy, but it was good enough to bring the seven women who lived in the house—who all took turns grocery shopping and cooking—together around the dining room table most nights.
-From frozen gnocchi to homemade pierogies from someone’s grandmother’s recipe, we ate surprisingly well.
+From garden-fresh soups, to homemade pies, to pierogies from someone’s grandmother’s recipe, we ate surprisingly well.

 While we shared food costs and cooking duties—and a love of eating—our culinary knowledge was anything but equal.
 Robin, on the one hand, grew up in a food-obsessed family where the primary topic of dinner table conversation was where and what the next meal would be.
 Having grown up watching (and helping) her mother, a professional restaurant critic and accomplished cook, prepare dinner each night, cooking came naturally to her; she was simply comfortable in the kitchen, not intimidated by complicated recipes or exotic ingredients.